UO-Biostats/UO_ABS/pages/peer_reviews.md

 throughout your careers.
 Below is an outline of some things to consider when writing peer reviews, although you are not limited to this list and need not treat it like a checklist.
-Your review should be between one and two paragraphs, and you should aim to spend no more than an hour on it.
+Your review should be less than a page.

 * **Be constructive.**
 Emphasize positive aspects and suggest how to improve the not-so-positive ones.